kwant-project/kwant/doc/source/tutorial/spin_potential_shape.rst

         else:
             return 0

-This function takes two arguments: the first of type `~kwant.builder.Site`, from which you can get the real-space coordinates using ``site.pos``, and the value of the potential as the second.
+This function takes two arguments: the first of type `~kwant.system.Site`, from which you can get the real-space coordinates using ``site.pos``, and the value of the potential as the second.
 Note that in `potential` we can access variables `L` and `L_well` that are defined globally.